-A short orientation to help you think clearly about timing, finances, and what comes next—before you feel pressured to act.
+A short orientation to help you think clearly about timing, finances, and what comes next - before you feel pressured to act.

 Buying or selling a home is rarely just about the house.
-It’s about life changes, financial tradeoffs, and long-term plans that don’t always fit neatly into a checklist.
-This orientation is meant to help you slow the process down, ask better questions, and make decisions that feel informed—not rushed.
+It's about life changes, financial tradeoffs, and long-term plans that don't always fit neatly into a checklist.
+This orientation is meant to help you slow the process down, ask better questions, and make decisions that feel informed - not rushed.

 Begin with clarity

-What my orientation covers
+What it covers

-• How to think about timing—not just market conditions
+• How to think about timing, not just market conditions

 • How finances and lifestyle decisions intersect